 Most people think that car designer just means making a car look good to look at.
 However, automobile designers work on three core areas: Exterior looks, Interiors, and colour & trim selection.
 All of these tasks are crucial and can make or break a car.
 Watch this video to see what goes behind designing a car:

 Exterior designers start out with making several sketches of what a car should look like.
 Some prefer to start out with pencil and paper, others move straight to the 3D CAD tool.
 In the later stages then move to clay model and carve out their concept.
+The clay model is then converted to digital form.
+This digital file is shared with the management and the suppliers so that they know what to expect.
+The quality and details of the digital file are refined until all the dimensions, materials and tolerances are finalized.

 Interior designers have a more difficult job in my opinion because people often overlook a mediocre exterior design if the interiors and features are at par with the competition.
 Car passengers are constantly interacting with the interior elements like buttons, steering, seats, cubby holes, etc. Imagine if button placement is wrong, seats are not comfortable, the dashboard is too high and hampers visibility, or it just looks dated.
 Yeah, even one of these things will drive me nuts.

 It also helps tremendously when car designers are also aware of basics for car mechanical and design limitations.
 Engineers find them easier to work with and it can speed up the design process.
+Watch this interview of Pratap Bose, VP Global Design at Tata Motors:

 Get the Required Education